Warning: This work has been rated 18+.

 "Well, I got them from Luka.
 She said she doesn't even really know, all she told me was that it's a mixture of a bunch of things."
 He held himself back from saying what he truly wanted to say.
 Taking something even she didn't know what had in it was probably the most stupid thing ever.
 She could be so gullible sometimes.
 He felt as though he were a parent scolding their child.
 Still, even he couldn't help but blame himself for being foolish too.

 "No, not at all.
 What'd you see?"
 The recent memories rolled through his head like an old film.
 Some parts were left blank, only filled in by his panicked thinking.
 It disgusted him to meld in with all the other people of this town.
+Besides, he would rather not put himself through those gory visions again.
 He kicked them to the curb, pushing them to the recesses of his mind along with the gold eye.

 "Let's just get out of this forest."
 The trees still stood as eerie reminders of what he had seen.
 His eyes could not escape the scenery around him, though his mind could.
 As they walked, his surroundings dissipated.
 The grasses folded over and melted into pools of shallow, pink waters.
 The trees shape shifted into bio luminescent, teal flowers which spun and twirled.